REStake for Validators

 sudo nano /etc/systemd/system/restake.timer

-Add the following to the file, to run twice a day at 9 am and 9 pm UTC, for example:
+2. Add the following to the file, to run twice a day at 9am and 9pm UTC:

 [Unit]